Imperal Docs

 Looking up an error message

-When your code hits a runtime error that mentions an invariant ID, this table helps you find the right concept page or guide.
-Errors not listed here are usually accompanied by an explanatory message — read the message first, then this page if the invariant name is opaque.
+When your code hits a runtime error, this table maps the symptom to what happened and where to read more.
+Errors are usually accompanied by an explanatory message — read the message first, then this page if it's still opaque.

-Tool call rejected with placeholder argumentI-PARAMS-NO-PLACEHOLDER-VALUESLLM emitted <UNKNOWN> / <TODO> / <EMAIL> as a value; the SDK rejected the call
+Tool call rejected with placeholder argumentThe agent emitted <UNKNOWN> / <TODO> / <EMAIL> as a value; the platform rejected the call before dispatchthis page (above)

-Tool call rejected with fabricated idI-AH-1LLM emitted an id-shaped value that was never in conversation history
+Tool call rejected with fabricated idThe agent emitted an id-shaped value that was never in conversation historythis page (above)

-Confirmation accept executes different args than displayed(impossible — federal I-CONFIRMATION-EXECUTES-WHAT-USER-SAW)Kernel always dispatches the byte-identical intercepted_calls; mismatch is a federal regression
+Confirmation accept executes different args than displayedImpossible by design — the platform always dispatches byte-identical to what the user saw; a mismatch is a platform regression to reportConfirmations

-Narrator output mentions a number not in tool resultI-NARRATOR-NO-FABRICATED-CONTENT-CLAIMSFederal anti-fabrication regression; report to platform team
+Narrator output mentions a number not in the tool resultAnti-fabrication regression; report it to the platform team

 DocSurface